AmbryN/binance-trader-java/Readme.md

 // Sell when MACD is below the signal (i.e., subtraction is negative) Rule exit = new UnderIndicatorRule(subtraction, new ConstantIndicator(0));
 ```
+**Caching of indicators**:
+When an indicator is used multiple times in one strategy (e.g., the MACD in the example above is
+used as reference once, and twice as base indicator for the signal and subtraction indicators), it
+is computed only once, and the result is cached for subsequent uses until the next prices are fetched.

 ### Choosing an Exchange
 Simply instantiate an `Exchange` corresponding to the exchange you want to trade on: